mini-pw/2020L-WB-Blog/content/post/2020-06-01-are-black-boxes-inevitable.md

 ### Inevitable?

 Although it would seem, that the black-box models are superior, this paper proves otherwise.
 It reminds us of utility lying in the good, old, simple methods and challenges the supremacy of the unexplainable ones.
-In the end, the lesson is almost poetic - combining the might of uninterpratable models with the simplicity and transparency of interpretable ones gives surprisingly good results.
+In the end, the lesson is almost poetic - with enough work, you can train a model as accurate as XGBoost and as transparent as a decision tree.